predict-idlab/plotly-resampler/docs/sphinx/getting_started.rst

 .. tip::

     The ``FigureWidgetResampler`` graph will not be automatically redrawn after adjusting the fig its `hf_data` property,.
-The redrawning can be triggered by manually calling either:
+The redrawing can be triggered by manually calling either:

     * :func:`FigureWidgetResampler.reload_data <plotly_resampler.figure_resampler.FigureWidgetResampler.reload_data>`, which keeps the current-graph range.